 A variety of crab fishery operating costs are collected under the status quo.
-Many of these costs have been determined to be of little information value because of data quality limitations, preventing analysts from undertaking the broad analyses of quasi-rents and profits intended to be supported by the collection.
-As discussed in the analysis of elements and the analyses of the status quo alternatives for catcher vessels and processors, the data quality shortcomings leave analysts with little accurate and consistent data from this section of the status quo reports.
+Many of these costs have little information value because of data quality limitations, preventing analysts from undertaking the broad analyses of quasi-rents and profits intended to be supported by the collection.
+As discussed in the analysis of elements and the analyses of the status quo alternatives for catcher vessels and processors, the data quality shortcomings limit the information value of these data.